masakhane-io/masakhane-meeting-agenda/README.md

 1. ADD and VOTE on topics as comments in the voting issue.
 Please stick to a heading, and why you think it's important to discuss

-2. The top voted comments from "voting issue" gets selected for the next meetin agenda.
+2. The top N comments from "voting issue" gets selected for the next meeting agenda.
 The corresponding comment gets deleted from the voting issue and a new issue is created with the date of the meeting discussion, featuring the top comments.

 3. The meeting happens, and meeting summaries are posted on the issue for that meeting